repairvision/repairvision.github.io/_pages/configuration/index.md

 `(!)` To avoid nesting multiple Eclipse workspace instances (`meta-model development -> constraint development -> edit rule development`), you can import (`File -> Import -> Existing Projects into Workspace`) the constraint plug-in into your primary `meta-model development` workspace.
 You can link the project instead of copying it.
+Than start a second Eclipse instance from the primary workspace.
+If you make changes to the configuration you may have to reload the second instance.
+(Basically, edit rules will be dynamically reloaded, change to constraints are not.)

 - - -